 GLASTONBURY, Conn.
-(WTNH) — Glastonbury police are investigating a shots fired incident in a local neighborhood early Friday morning.
+(WTNH) — Glastonbury police have made an arrest in a shots fired incident in a local neighborhood.

 A resident of the home opened her front door and called out to the pair in an attempt to shoo them away.
 That’s when one of the suspects fired two firearm rounds in her direction, according to police.

 “I didn’t know what was going on at first,” explained Michael Nicholson, who lives just a few doors down.
 “I didn’t know those were gunshots.
 I’m glad nobody was hurt.”

 Police said the rounds struck the front door where the resident was standing.
 The suspects sped off in a dark-colored sedan that appeared to be operated by a third person.
 A search is now underway to find them.

 “Our detectives were out there early [Friday] morning, knocking on doors in the neighborhood and the adjoining streets, trying to find any witnesses,” said Lt.
 Corey Davis, of the Glastonbury Police Department.